MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-security-roles.md

 A user in Customer Service is a member of your organization who will use a Service Scheduling license.
 Security roles help to identify the privileges a user can exercise in the system.
 Security roles also define which entities a user can view or configure.
 For example, a user may have permission to see accounts but not to see specific fields for an account.

-The predefined roles in service scheduling are:
+The predefined roles in service scheduling are leveraged from the Dynamics eco-system:

 - **Customer Service Manager (CSM)**.
 The Customer Service Manager role can setup the service scheduling experience.
 This role has access to all service scheduling entities.
 - **Customer Service Representative (CSR)**.
 The Customer Service Representative can create and schedule service activities.
-- **Customer Service Scheduler**.
-- **Customer Service Schedule Administrator**.

-> [!NOTE]
-> To ensure that all CSR users are able to schedule using the scheduling experience, they should also be assigned the Customer Service Scheduler role. </br>  </br>
+However, to ensure that all CSM users are able to set up the new scheduling experience and access the new scheduling entities, they should also be assigned the **Customer Service Schedule Administrator** role.

-Similarly, to ensure that all CSM users are able to set up the scheduling experience, they should also be assigned the Customer Service Schedule Administrator role.
+Similarly, to ensure that all CSR users are able to schedule services using the new scheduling experience, they should also be assigned the **Customer Service Scheduler** role.

 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Security roles and privileges](../admin/security-roles-privileges.md)